-Color Blindness Special Needs Factsheet for Educators
+Color Blindness Factsheet (for Schools) for Parents

 What teacher should know about color blindness and how to help students who have it.

 Cones are tiny cells in the back of the eye that are sensitive to light and help you see.

 Visual Impairment for Teens

 When one or more parts of the eye or brain that are needed to process images become diseased or damaged, severe or total loss of vision can occur.
 Read all about visual impairment.

 Humans, animals, and even plants can have albinism, a condition that gives people a kind of pale appearance.
 Find out more about albinism here.